Tythos/domacs/README.md

 (The second command is probably the most useful one to follow on this whole page when tracking to see if the server has started and what server events have taken place.)

-Verify the Minecraft process is running:
+*Verify the Minecraft process is running:*

 ```sh
 screen -ls
 ps aux | grep java
 ```

+*Check Minecraft server logs:*

-Check Minecraft server logs (adjust for mount path if volume changes):
+(adjust for mount path if volume changes)

 ```sh
 export PERSISTENT_VOLUME_PATH=/mnt/dovolume/minecraft
 tail -f $PERSISTENT_VOLUME_PATH/logs/latest.log
 ```

-Verify EULA acceptance:
+*Verify EULA acceptance:*

 ```sh
 cat $PERSISTENT_VOLUME_PATH/eula.txt